-If you compare the publication State of JS 2018 with its previous editions, you will see that there was a kind of uncertain between 2016 and 2017, but not very much changed between 2017 and 2018.
-The topic “Build tools” disappeared: maybe the competition became irrelevant with the huge adoption of webpack.
+If you compare the publication State of JS 2018 with its previous editions, you will see that there was a kind of uncertainty between 2016 and 2017, but not very much changed between 2017 and 2018.
+Maybe the competition became irrelevant with the huge adoption of webpack.

-In terms of front-end, I believe that React and React Native will be at the top of the list for a long time.
+In terms of front-end, I believe that React and React Native will remain popular for a long time.
 Redux and REST are still the default modus operandi of web apps, but Apollo and GraphQL are becoming more and more trendy.
-I hope that, until the end of this year, we have great progress in this field.
+I hope that, until the end of this year, we will continue to have great progress in this field.

-Must of our front-end projects in Hexis Hub are applying or moving toward PWA requirements.
-It means we are building web apps that run on the browser, but could be used as desktop or mobile apps without a big overhead.
-They offer a native user experience that is smooth and fluid and should work even if you are offline.
+Most of our front-end projects at Hexis are either applying or moving toward PWA requirements.
+It means we are building web apps that run on the browser, but can also be used as desktop or mobile apps without big overheads.
+They offer a native user experience that is smooth and fluid and will work even if you’re offline.

-For componentization, we are currently using React and a modular structure to reuse the codebase through different platforms.
-We also have an eye on Lit Element, a wonderful library for creating native web components.
+For componentization, we currently employ React and a modular structure to reuse the codebase through different platforms.
+We also keep an eye on Lit Element, a wonderful library for creating native web components.